 Redefining automotive power delivery networks

-The Vicor proposal focuses on three aspects of the power delivery network architecture; charging, converting, and delivering.
+The Vicor proposal focuses on three aspects of the power delivery network architecture; charging, converting, and bridging.
 Redefining the architecture of a vehicle’s power delivery network saves both weight and system costs.

 An opportunity to save weight and cost